jagchat/aspnet-mvc-angularjs-samples/01-Introduction/02-Adding angular module and controller/README.md

 # Samples using AngularJS and ASP.NET MVC

-## Adding AngularJS module and controller
+## AngularJS: Adding module and controller

 - Demonstrates on how to create/add an AngularJS module
 - Demonstrates on how to create/add controller to a module